 So, while you’re waiting for your turn to officially queue up, you can enjoy another ride, take a break, grab a snack, etc.

-Did I miss your favorite “what not to do” tip for Universal Orlando Resort?
+What’s the one Universal Orlando mistake I didn’t mention?
 Please let me know in the comment section below!